Mina-Rahmanian/Self-Driving-Cab-Using-Reinforcement-Learning/README.md

 ## Introduction
 <br />
 In this project, the Self-Driving cab task is studied.
 The major goal is to demonstrate, in a simplified environment, how can Reinforcement Learning techniques be used to develop an efficient and safe approach for picking up and dropping passengers.
+An evaluation of two state-of-the-art Reinforcement Learning algorithms, namely, Q-learning and Deep-Q-Network is presented and final results are illustrated.
+Experimental results show that Q-learning method with higher exploitation results in obtaining better policies. <br /><br />